Azizulhakim185/sales-performance-dashboard-powerbi/README.md

 - **Quantity by Category** — donut chart
 - **Amount by State** — stacked bar chart
 - **Amount by Customer Name** — stacked column chart
-- Dashboard-wide filtering by **Quarter** and **State**
+- Dashboard-wide filtering by **Quarter** (4 quarters) and **State**

-## 💡 Key Insights
+## 💡 What This Dashboard Enables

-> *Add 2–3 concrete, numbers-based takeaways here — e.g. "Q3 accounted for X% of total profit" or "Two sub-categories drove nearly half of all losses."
-This is the section that shows analytical thinking, not just tool proficiency, and it's usually what a reviewer reads first.*

-## 🖼️ Preview

-*(Add 1–2 dashboard screenshots here, and a link to the video walkthrough once posted on LinkedIn.)*
+- Spotting which quarters and states contribute most to overall profit
+- Comparing profit performance across sub-categories to identify strong and weak segments
+- Understanding customer payment preferences and category-level demand
+- Identifying top customers and states by total sales contribution
+- Drilling into monthly profit trends without leaving a single view

 ## 🚀 How to View

-This is a native `.pbix` file, which requires **Power BI Desktop** (free) to open and interact with directly.
+This is a native `.pbix` file, which requires **Power BI Desktop** (free) to open and interact with directly — including the slicers and cross-filtering.

-Prefer a quicker look?
-See the screenshots above or the video walkthrough: **[LinkedIn link]**

 ## 🔮 Possible Next Steps

-- Add year-over-year comparison once more periods are available
+- Add year-over-year comparison as more periods become available
 - Publish to Power BI Service for a shareable, browser-based interactive link
 - Add a drill-through page for customer-level detail